kieranabrennan/every-step-you-take/README.md

 # Every Step You Take – Weekly Insights from Your iPhone Step Data

-I used a wearable to track my activity for a while, but ended up checking my scores in the app more than improving my routine.
+I had a wearable to track my activity for a while, but ended up checking my scores in the app more than improving my routine.
 To focus on building consistency, I wanted to track my activity with the least noise – a single metric that doesn't need a wearable, step counting, and without the distraction of an extra app.

 With Every Step You Take, your iPhone step count data is compiled into a weekly report for you email inbox.
 By having to reflect on your step data regularly, small decisions to be more active become the default.